tinco/blog.tinco.nl/_posts/2013-10-12-a-reading-of-wayland.md

 ---
 layout: post
 title: A reading of Wayland
+summary: In which I read the source code of Wayland, a WIP.
 ---

 As some people might know, I don't like old software at all, so I'm all too eager